BurraAbhishek/Standard-Calculator/README.md

 Support to toggle light / dark mode

 This software will also have the option to use JavaScript eval() for other operations like trigonometric operations.

+## Privacy Policy

+All operations are performed in the browser.
+No information is transmitted over the Internet while you're using this app.